Andresblz/Combinatorics-Generator-JFLAP/README.md

 # Combinatorics Generator

-This is a command-line tool that generates all possible combinations of characters from a given alphabet.
+This is a command-line tool that generates all possible combinations of characters from a given alphabet and writes the output to a file.

 ## Usage